montagao/montagao.github.io/blog/blackswans/index.md

 * Don't run for missed trains - not matching the idea of success others expect from you is only painful if you seek their validations
 * Quit a high paying position if it will give you more freedom and control in your life and allow you to enjoy life to your own criterion
-* You are only exposed to the improbable to the extent that you let it control you - you always control what _you_ do so make this your end.
+* You are only exposed to the improbable to the extent that you let it control you - you always control what _you_ do so make this your end

 To this last point, it reminds me of one of my favorite quotes from _Meditations_